Community Project Funding Requests

 Representative Craig has submitted the below funding requests for important community projects in Minnesota's Second Congressional District to the House Appropriations Committee.

-Under guidelines issued by the Appropriations Committee, each Representative may request funding for up to 15 projects in their community for fiscal year 2026 – although only a handful may actually be funded.
-Projects are restricted to a limited number of federal funding streams, and only state and local governments and eligible non-profit entities are permitted to receive funding.
+Under guidelines issued by the Appropriations Committee, each Representative may request funding for up to 20 projects in their community for fiscal year 2027.
+Project eligibility is determined and ultimately approved by the House Committee on Appropriations and Projects are restricted to a limited number of federal funding streams – as such, not all requested projects receive funding.
+Only state and local governments and eligible non-profit entities are permitted to receive funding.
 Additional information on the reforms governing Community Project Funding is available here.

 In compliance with House Rules and Committee requirements, Representative Craig has certified that she, her spouse, and her immediate family have no financial interest in any of the projects she has requested.